Creator • Photographer • Author • Writer • Curator • Social Critic

-Gradient Lair is a personal blog and womanist space that I created, developed, wrote on and curated from 2012-2015.
+Gradient Lair is a personal blog and womanist space that I created, developed, published on and curated from 2012-2015 (and tweeted 2013-2018).
 It is about Black women and art, media, social media, sociopolitics and culture.
-It is accessed and referenced daily, all over the world, on 50+ U.S. college campuses a day.
+It is accessed and referenced daily, all over the world, on 50+ U.S. college campuses a day, till this day.
 Most importantly, it reaches Black women who are not in formal academic/labor spaces.
-The journey was very difficult, but I am proud of it in totality.
-Anthologies coming in 2017.
+The journey is very difficult, but also a learning process in many ways.

 Cinemacked is a space that I created in 2015 where I engage the entertainment, aesthetics and sociopolitics of good film and television.
 I support many Black actors and Black directors, but I also discuss a variety of types of film and TV shows that I enjoy, in general.
 I curate film and TV show recommendation lists; I write essays on TV as well as film reviews.
 I also do live tweets during shows.
 It is a happy space for both fun and smart times; for both entertainment and a critical look at media.